Understanding The Structure Of Your Cornea

 Although the cornea is clear and seems to lack substance, it is actually a highly organized group of cells and proteins.
 Unlike most tissues in the body, the cornea contains no blood vessels to nourish or protect it against infection.
 Instead, the cornea receives its nourishment from the tears and aqueous humor (a fluid in the anterior portion of the eye) that fills the chamber behind it.
 The cornea must remain transparent to refract light properly, and the presence of even the tiniest blood vessels can interfere with this process.
-To see well, all layers of the cornea must be free of any cloudy or opaque areas.

 The corneal tissue is arranged in five basic layers, each having an important function.
 These five layers are: